Lynching of John Tucker

-John Tucker (born around 1800) was the victim of a racial terror lynching that took place on July 4, 1845, in downtown Indianapolis, Indiana.
+John Tucker (born around 1800) was the victim of a racial terror lynching that took place on July 4, 1845, in downtown Indianapolis, Indiana, United States.
 Tucker was a free Black man, a husband and a father, who was working as a farmer at the time of his death.
 Tucker was attacked and killed by three drunken white men in front of a crowd.
 Two of the men were arrested for Tucker's murder, but only one was convicted.

 Life

 In his early life, John Tucker was enslaved in Kentucky.
 Tucker obtained his freedom and relocated to Indianapolis.
 At the time of his death, he and his wife were the parents of two young children, Mary and William.
 The family lived "in a house near the intersection of St. Clair and Delaware Streets" in downtown Indianapolis.
 Tucker worked as a farmer for City Postmaster Samuel Henderson.

 Lynching

 On the afternoon of July 4, 1845, John Tucker was lynched in downtown Indianapolis.
 Finding himself being accosted by a drunken white man, Nicholas Wood, Tucker began to walk toward the Indianapolis Magistrate's office to seek help.
 But Wood was soon joined by two other white men, William Ballenger (a saloon owner) and Edward Davis.
 According to the Indiana State Sentinel, an Indiana newspaper that covered the lynching, the assailants attacked Tucker with clubs, stones, and brickbats.
 The minister of Second Presbyterian Church, located very near the site of Tucker's death, Reverend Henry Ward Beecher, wrote that Tucker "defended himself with desperate determination" during the attack.
 While a few people attempted to "separate Tucker from his assaulters," a large crowd gathered who cheered for Tucker's death.
 Those involved continued to beat Tucker after he was already dead.